MarcJAndersen/poc-analysis-results-metadata/README.md

 Previous versions of Apache Jena and Apache Fuseki versions are choosen as they can be executed with Java 7.
 Never versions exists, but they require Java 8.

 # Setup

+This right now describes a rather convoluted setup.

 The recommended setup is to store all tools/packages within one directory (see below).
 This simplifies reference between packages, as